DragonSenses/Algorithms/LeetCode/169-majority-element/problem.md

 # Hash Map Approach

-The majority element occurs more than n/2 times and a `HashMap` allows us to store element occurrences (frequency) efficiently.
-Then we return the key with maximum value to find majority element.
+## **Intuition**

+To identify the majority element, we can count the frequency of each number using a hash map.
+Since the majority element appears more than `floor(n / 2)` times, we can return the first number whose count exceeds this threshold during traversal.